dali-lab/envision-earth-mobile/README.md

 1. Log into [App Store Connect](https://appstoreconnect.apple.com/) with the credentials as specified in the official Handoff Document.
 2. Go to Apps > Grazing Earth > TestFlight > Internal Testing
 3. Add the desired email. **However, make sure that the requested email is the one used by that person's Apple ID!**
-4. The invited person should recieve an email with further instructions.
+4. The invited person should receive an email with further instructions.

 ## Authors & Credits
 - Eric Lu '25